 According to a tweet from Jerry Crasnick of ESPN.com (Link), Cal will cut the Baseball program after the 2011 season.
 I am not that surprised about the move as the school was looking into the financial health of the entire athletic department a couple of weeks ago according to an article in the San Francisco Chronicle.
 (Link).
 We are currently working on a full article about the decision to cut the baseball team.
 It should be up soon.

 Duquesne University announced today that they will be cutting four men’s varsity sports including the men’s baseball team.
 This is the third Division 1 baseball team to be cut over the last two seasons joining Vermont and Northern Iowa.
 I personally find this decision a little shocking as there was no female sports cut at all and Duquesne does not have a scholarship football program.
 You can check out the full press release below.
-Read the rest of this entry »
+Continue reading Baseball among four sports cut at Duquesne

 The St. Louis Community College district announced that seven out of the 22 sports offered in the 2009-2010 school year will be cut at the end of the year.
 This includes two baseball programs being cut at the Forest Park and Florissant Valley campuses.
 It is always a tough day for any student-athlete to see the program ending.
 Lets hope these student-athletes can find a place to play next year.